Back To Search Results

 Urine Albumin and Protein

-Urine albumin or protein may be increased in the presence of conditions not related to renal disease, for example, posture, fever, and exercise.
+Urine albumin or protein may be increased in the presence of conditions not related to renal disease, such as posture, fever, and exercise.
 Furthermore, in the presence of a urinary tract infection, urine protein levels may be raised without any intrinsic renal pathology present.

 Complications

-Complications of the majority of tests of renal function are rare apart from those related to venepuncture.
-Measurement of GFR using isotopes may expose to minimal radiation.
+Complications of the majority of tests of renal function are rare, apart from those related to venipuncture.
+Measurement of GFR using isotopes may cause minimal radiation exposure.
 However, it is not advised to have repeated exposures over short periods.
 Some patients may experience allergic reactions to radiocontrast agents containing iodine.

 Patient Safety and Education

-For GFR measurement using radioactive isotopes, patients should be advised regarding the small amounts of ionizing radiation they will be exposed to during this test.
-Pregnancy must be excluded in any female of child-bearing age before this test is carried out.
+For GFR measurement using radioactive isotopes, patients should be advised regarding the small amounts of ionizing radiation involved and the need to exclude pregnancy in any female of childbearing age before the test.

-In general, patients who are having blood drawn should be advised regarding potential issues of bruising and pain.
+In general, patients undergoing blood drawns should be advised regarding potential issues of bruising and pain.

 Twenty-four-hour urine collection bottles may contain small amounts of preservatives such as thymol, and direct contact with skin and mucous membranes must be avoided.
 Collection bottles must be kept out of reach of small children who may accidentally ingest the preservatives contained inside.

-Patients should also be advised to retain their regular intake of fluids before these tests.
+Patients should also be advised to maintain regular fluid intake before these tests.

 Clinical Significance